codermohit/Project-1/README.md

 #### The Project

-- This project was made to under `react-router` and `redux toolkit` properly
+- This project was made to understand `react-router` and `redux toolkit` properly
 - Pop-ups are implemented using `react-hot-toast`

 ##### Inside the App